codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/verify-requirements.md

 ## Existing CLI-based Hybrid GitOps installation
 If you already have a CLI-based Hybrid GitOps Runtime installed on your cluster, you have two options:
 1. To install on the same cluster, first uninstall the existing CLI-based Hybrid GitOps Runtime.
-Currently, you can install a single hybrid runtime per cluster.
   This is the recommended option.
 1. Install on a different cluster, verifying that you meet the minimum requirements.